FatWrinkleZ/TailoredTails/README.md

-# Next.js 13 Firebase Starter
+# Tailored Tails

-This is a starter template for building Next.js 13 applications with Firebase.
+We began by using template for building Next.js 13 applications with Firebase.
 It provides a solid foundation for developing modern web applications with server-side rendering, authentication, and real-time data synchronization.

-## Features
+## Dev Features

 - Next.js 13: Build powerful and scalable server-side rendered React applications.
 - Firebase: Leverage the Firebase platform for authentication, real-time database, and cloud functions.